tomexiskandar/bintang/README.rst

 Bintang
 =======
 A tiny and temporary db for quick data cleansing and transformation.
-It is a high-level Python coding and would help any Pythonista up to speed with ETL work.
+It is a high-level Python coding and would help any Pythonistas up to speed with ETL work.

-.. contents:: Table of Contents (Click the three dots menu above)
+.. contents:: Table of Contents (Click the three dots menu above if in Github)
    :depth: 2

 ------------------